-51 Broken Hill City Council - Clubgrants scheme
+51 Broken Hill City Council

+Clubgrants scheme

 - 1. Supports that the administration and delivery of the ClubGRANTS scheme (Category 1) remains local and not be amended so that the funds are paid into consolidated State revenue, with no local control on how the funds are donated. - 2.
 Writes to the Premier of NSW, Minister for Liquor and Gaming, NSW Opposition Leader, and Shadow Minister for Liquor and Racing stating that Local Government NSW supports ClubGRANTS (Category 1) remaining under local LGA control. - 3.
-Urges the State Government to implement cashless poker machines with harm reduction features.
+Urges the State Government to implement cashless poker machines with harm reduction features., and to scrap its unnecessary trial of the cashless gambling card, and

-52 Waverley Council - Early education and care
+52 Waverley Council

+Early education and care

-- 1. Establishes a taskforce to work collaboratively with the State and Federal governments on urgently needed sector reforms following this year's early childhood education and care services inquiries by the Australian Competition and Consumer Commission, the Independent Pricing and Regulatory Tribunal and Deloitte. - 2.
+- Establishes a taskforce to work collaboratively with the State and Federal governments on urgently needed sector reforms following this year's early childhood education and care services inquiries by the Australian Competition and Consumer Commission, the Independent Pricing and Regulatory Tribunal and Deloitte. - 2.
 Advocates to the NSW Government to set up a dedicated local government funding stream in recognition of councils' significant role and status in the early education and care sector.

-53 Kempsey Shire Council - Gambling reform
+53 Kempsey Shire Council

+Gambling reform

-That Local Government NSW-calls on the State Government to ensure that councils have the right to make submissions about increases to poker machine numbers in their LGA.
+- 1. Urges the State Government to implement cashless poker machines with harm reduction features, and to scrap its unnecessary trial of the cashless gambling card, and - 2. calls on the State Government to ensure that councils have the right to make submissions about increases to poker machine numbers in their LGA.